astronomer/astro-sdk/README.md

 )

-@aql.transform(conn_id="my_snowflake_conn", warehouse="LOADING")
+@aql.transform
 def aggregate_orders(orders_table: Table):
+    """Snowflake.
+    Next I would probably do some sort of merge, but I'll skip that for now.
+Instead, some basic ETL.
+    Note the Snowflake-specific parameter...
+    Note that I'm not specifying schema location anywhere.
+Ideally this can be an admin setting that I'm able to over-ride.
+    """
-    """Basic SELECT statement on a Snowflake table.""" return """SELECT customer_id, count(*) AS purchase_count FROM {orders_table}
+    return """SELECT customer_id, count(*) AS purchase_count FROM {orders_table}
         WHERE purchase_date >= DATEADD(day, -7, '{{ execution_date }}')"""

-@aql.transform(conn_id="postgres_conn")
+@aql.transform(conn_id="postgres_conn", database="pagila")
 def get_customers(customer_table: Table = Table("customer")):
+    """Basic clean-up of an existing table."""
-    """Basic SELECT statement on a Postgres table.""" return """SELECT customer_id, source, region, member_since
+    return """SELECT customer_id, source, region, member_since
         FROM {customer_table} WHERE NOT is_deleted"""

-@aql.transform(conn_id="postgres_conn")
+@aql.transform
 def join_orders_and_customers(orders_table: Table, customer_table: Table):
-    """Join the two tables to create a simple 'feature' dataset.""" return """SELECT c.customer_id, c.source, c.region, c.member_since,
+    """Now join those together to create a very simple 'feature' dataset.""" return """SELECT c.customer_id, c.source, c.region, c.member_since,
         CASE WHEN purchase_count IS NULL THEN 0 ELSE 1 END AS recent_purchase
         FROM {orders_table} c LEFT OUTER JOIN {customer_table} p ON c.customer_id = p.customer_id"""

-@aql.transform(conn_id="postgres_conn")
+@aql.transform
 def get_existing_customers(customer_table: Table):
     """Filter for existing customers.

-    Split the 'feature' dataset into 'current' and 'new' customers.
-This will be used for inference/scoring.
+    Split this 'feature' dataset into existing/older customers and 'new' customers, which we'll use later for inference/scoring.
     """
     return """SELECT * FROM {customer_table} WHERE member_since > DATEADD(day, -7, '{{ execution_date }}')"""

-@aql.transform(conn_id="postgres_conn")
+@aql.transform
 def get_new_customers(customer_table: Table):
-    """Filter for new customers."""
+    """Filter for new customers.
+    Split this 'feature' dataset into existing/older customers and 'new' customers, which we'll use later for inference/scoring.
+    """
     return """SELECT * FROM {customer_table} WHERE member_since <= DATEADD(day, -7, '{{ execution_date }}')"""

-@adf.from_sql(conn_id="postgres_conn")
+@train()
 def train_model(df: DataFrame):
     """Train model with Python.

-    Convert upstream tables to Pandas DataFrames.
-Note how input database is inferred rather than explicitly stated in the decorator.
+    Switch to Python.
+Note that I'm not specifying the database input in the decorator.
+Ideally, the decorator knows where the input is coming from and knows that it needs to convert the table to a pandas dataframe.
+Then I can use the same task for a different database or another type of input entirely.
+Less for the user to specify, easier to reuse for different inputs.
     """
     dfy = df.loc[:, "recent_purchase"]
     dfx = df.drop(columns=["customer_id", "recent_purchase"])